koreankiwi99/SemesterProject/README.md

 ## Implementation Status

 Currently in the proposal stage for EPFL NLP Lab semester project.
-Preliminary experiments show promising results on simplified logical reasoning tasks.

 ## References